mojolicious/minion.js/README.md

 New jobs are created with the `minion.enqueue()` method, which requires a task name to tell the worker what kind of workload the job represents, an array with job arguments, and an object with optional features to use for processing this job.
-Every created job has a unique id that can be used to check the current status or request its result.
+Every newly created job has a unique id that can be used to check its current status.

 ```js
 const jobId = await minion.enqueue('task', ['arg1', 'arg2', 'arg3'], {